sysvar/pine-script-template/README.md

 2. Review the first 10 lines and edit the `strategy` options and `strategy.risk` safety features as this will **override** any custom coding you do and GUI options set.

-3. Anything between the EDIT ⇣ EDIT ⇡ tags is for your custom code, sample code displayed there.
+3. Anything between the EDIT tags is for your custom code, sample code displayed there.

 ```
 ///////////////////////////////////////////////